All3xJ/FreeRTOS-Project/README.md

 # Repository Introduction

 We've organized the repository to have distinct branches for each example or feature implemented.
-Each branch is accompanied by a dedicated readme file, providing a detailed explanation of the specific implementations within that branch.
+In each branch there is a dedicated readme file, providing a detailed explanation of the specific implementations within that branch.
 Refer to each branch's README for a deeper understanding of the contents and functionalities.

 ## Branch Organization